 Fortunately, it’s up to you, man!
 With the right attitude and persistence, everything is achievable.

-Don’t worry, I won’t brainwash you about working hard, setting the goals, etc., etc. While it is the reality of this world, it rarely helps in your situations because, in most of the cases, people are looking for some magic clue on what to do next in the life and how to choose the RIGHT WAY to a new profession.
+Don’t worry, I won’t brainwash you about working hard, setting goals, etc., etc. While it is the reality of this world, it rarely helps in your situations because, in most cases, people are looking for some magic clue on what to do next in life and how to choose the RIGHT WAY to a new profession.

 Forget about any clue.
 Think straight.
-You need the occupation that pays enough money to support the lifestyle which you personally want for yourself.
-Then higher your goal and desired lifestyle, than more money you need to make.
+You need an occupation that pays enough money to support the lifestyle which you personally want for yourself.
+The higher your goal and desired lifestyle, than more money you need to make.
 Sorry to disappoint you, guys, but this is a reality of this life.

 Money won’t buy you happiness but will make getting there easier.
 Orient yourself on having one job that would not require extra hours of your life spent on something trivial as delivering pizza part-time.